ashishbindra2/workshop/docs/interview-questions/interview-theory.md

     print(num)
 ```

-pass

-To fill up empty block

-in python empty block of code will raise an error, so comes in handy to avoid that.
+- pass: To fill up empty block, in python empty block of code will raise an error, so comes in handy to avoid that.

-### negative indexing
+## negative indexing

 Nagative indexes allow you to access elements from the end of a sequence.